LucaKristinas/msc-thesis-metabolism-to-ecology/README.md

 # ⚡️ From Genomes to Ecology: A Metabolic-Mode–Based Framework for Modeling Microbial Growth Strategies

-This project develops a framework for modeling microbial metabolism across scales.
-It bridges constraint-based models (FBA) and consumer–resource models by using metabolic modes.
-With E. coli as a case study, we show that elementary flux vectors (EFVs) can capture growth trade-offs and nutrient dynamics, while also highlighting their current computational limits.
-The framework lays the groundwork for scalable, multiscale modeling of microbial communities.
+This project integrates a hybrid framework that bridges constraint-based metabolic models (FBA) and consumer–resource models using elementary flux vectors (EFVs).
+With *E. coli* as a case study, we show how EFVs informed by molecular noise improve predictions of flux distributions, growth, and nutrient dynamics, while highlighting computational limits at larger scales.

 This repository contains the code, data, and environment configuration for this project.